 Author Piers Torday (@PiersTorday) spoke movingly in an intimate interview with Simon Smith, Darren Chetty (@rapclassroom) challenged us to percieve the hidden bias that excludes children from the mainstream of literature, Rhoda Wilson (@TemplarWilson) helped us think about how we could deliver guided reading to our whole class, Sue Cowley (@Sue_Cowley) led workshop particpants through the steps it might take to get their own book from their laptop to the bookshop shelf and the wonderful Mini Grey (@bonzetta) showed particpants how to make their own fliping, folding, surprising little books.

 I’ve left so many people out – the Story Museum were there and Chris Smith of Storytelling Schools…. so many more.

-For particpants the day was a feast, we learned, laughed, enjoyed, debated and made new friends.
+For participants the day was a feast, we learned, laughed, enjoyed, debated and made new friends.

 So, what’s a Spree?
 It’s part conference, part festival, part celebration and it’s all fun.
-2018 is shaping up to be even better than 2017 – some of the same people are coming back, some new ones are adding their voices, the programme will be packed, the goody bags will be bursting, the lunch will be insanely delicious (and insanely good value) and the only thing missing is… you!
+2018 is shaping up to be even better than 2017 – some of the same people are coming back, some new ones are adding their voices, the programme will be packed, the lunch will be insanely delicious (and insanely good value) and the only thing missing is… you!
 SO, don’t delay, snap up a ticket while there’s some left and let’s get this show on the road.